duongthienlee/c_programming_exercises/M03/README.md

-#A free course Basic Course in C programming.
+#Basic Course in C programming.

 All the text below here is from Aalto university.
-I pasted some topics that I found important to remember here for quick reference.
+I pasted some topics that I found important to remember for quick reference purpose.

 ### Pointers
 A pointer takes 4 bytes from the memory.